Indian Association for the Cultivation of Science

 Subhamoy Pratihar

-Synthesis of Antisense Morpholino oligonucleotides.
+Synthesis of Antisense Morpholino Oligonucleotides.

 B. Sc.
-IACS
+Bankura Sammilani College.

-Date of joining: August, 2022
+Date of Joining: August 2022

 arpan.bqa@gmail.com